Driving Guide

 Tuk-Tuks

 Three-wheeled auto-rickshaws, commonly known as tuk-tuks, are widely used for short-distance travel.
-They are convenient for navigating city traffic and are available almost everywhere.
+They are convenient for navigating city traffic rules and are available almost everywhere.

 Taxis and Ride-Hailing Services